bayoen/bayoen.github.io/star/en/streaming.md

     2. Rename the window cature by **'bayoen-star-capture'** or any name you want.
     3. In property of **'bayoen-star-capture'**, select 'Color > Keying > Chroma Key > the same color with the chroma key of **'bayoen-star'**.
     4. And also, set 'Layout > Cropping > Top > **38 points**'.
-    5. It's done! place **'bayoen-star-capture'** wherever you want and it's resizeable!
+    5. It's done! place **'bayoen-star-capture'** wherever you want with your favorite size!

 <p align="center">
 .<br/><br/>